georust/rinex/rinex-cli/doc/record.md

 We'll focus on the first 3 hours of this file and we already know we'll encounter G21, G27, G07, G09, G18 for instance.

-Now let's analyze all observations for these vehicules:
+Analyze all observations for these vehicules:

 ```bash
 rinex-cli \